 During the first few days after arrival, you will receive practical information on housing, transportation, and extracurricular activities, while learning about Chinese and Kunming culture with China and Southeast Asian Development Program students.

-In Laos, you meet with government and business officials from Laos, China, and the U.S. Mission in Vientiane along with key NGOs like the Mekong River Foundation.
+In Laos, you will meet with government and business officials from Laos, China, and the U.S. Mission in Vientiane, along with key NGOs like the Mekong River Foundation.
 Finally in Luang Prabang, you will stay in local guesthouses and spend time along the Mekong River to better understand the life and social needs of local people.

-You also take a three-day mobile learning field trip to Dali to learn of development plans for the upper Mekong River Basin and regional environmental protection efforts.
-Dali Old Town is located between the snow-capped Cang Shan and the 60-mile-long Er’hai Lake where you discuss the ecological impact of the Manwan Dam on the local region and its downstream effects.
+You will also take a course-related excursion to Dali to learn of development plans for the upper Mekong River Basin and regional environmental protection efforts.
+You will discuss the ecological impact of the Manwan Dam on the local region and its downstream effects.
 Weekend excursions and cultural events are also offered.

 Weekend excursions and cultural events are also offered.